PostgreSQL ALTER TABLE: Add & Rename Column

 INSERT INTO Book (id, name) VALUES (6, 'PostgreSQL for Beginners');

 Note that we inserted values for only two columns, id and name.
-However, the default value has been used for book_author column:
+However, the default value has been used for the book_author column:

 A check constraint helps in validating the records that are being inserted into a table.
 We can do this by combining the ALTER TABLE command with the ADD CHECK statement.
 Syntax: